LibraryOfCongress/bagger/README.txt

-Bagger 2.1.2 README.txt
+Bagger 2.1.3 README.txt
 =======================

 1. New Features
    ============

-i)   Capability to add .keep files to empty folders during Create Bag In Place (i.e. Check Box on Create Bag In Place dialog box).

-ii)  Prevent Holey bags to be validated.
-Since they have the Fetch.txt file, they should not be validated before all the contents are retrived.

-iii) Upgraded from Bagit Libratry (BIL) from 3.9 to 3.13 (i.e. using BIL for API calls)
+i) Upgraded from Bagit Library (BIL) from 3.13 to 4.4 (i.e. using BIL for API calls).

+ii) Due to Bagit Library (BIL) upgrade to 4.4, we had to remove tar format options (i.e. like tar, tar.gz, and tar.bz2) for bags from bagger.
+This was done because the different tar formats for bags were removed from Bagit Library (BIL) starting from version 4.0.

 2. Introduction
    ============